spyren/Mecrisp-Cube/sdcard/man/words.md

 Exactly ANS, some logical extension.
 ```
 align           ( -- )          Aligns dictionary pointer
-    aligned         ( c-addr -- a-addr )    Advances to next aligned address
+aligned         ( c- -- a- )    Advances to next aligned address
-    cell+           ( x -- x+4 )            Add size of one cell
+cell+           ( a-1 -- a-2 )  Add size of one cell
-    cells           ( n -- 4*n )            Calculate size of n cells
+cells           ( n1 -- n2 )    Calculate size of n cells
 allot           ( n -- )        tries to advance Dictionary Pointer by n bytes, aborts, if not enough space available
-    here            ( -- a-addr|c-addr )    Gives current position in Dictionary
+here            ( -- a-|c- )    Gives current position in Dictionary
 ,               ( u|n -- )      appends a single number to dictionary
 ><,             ( u|n -- )      reverses high and low-halfword, then appends it to dictionary
 h,              ( u|n -- )      appends a halfword to dictionary

-    compiletoram? 	( -- ? )    currently compiling into ram ?
+compiletoram? 	( -- f )        currently compiling into ram?
 compiletoram 	( -- )          makes ram the target for compiling
 compiletoflash 	( -- )          makes flash memory the target for compiling
 forgetram       ( -- )          Forget definitions in ram without a reset
 ```

 Speciality!
 -----------

 ```
-    string,         ( c-addr len -- )   Inserts a string of maximum 255 characters without runtime
+string,         ( c- u -- )     Inserts a string of maximum 255 characters without runtime
 literal,        ( u|n -- )      Compiles a literal with runtime
-    inline,         ( a-addr -- )       Inlines the choosen subroutine
+inline,         ( a- -- )       Inlines the choosen subroutine
-    call,           ( a-addr -- )       Compiles a call to a subroutine
+call,           ( a- -- )       Compiles a call to a subroutine
 ret,            ( -- )          compiles a ret opcode
-    flashvar-here   ( -- a-addr )       Gives current RAM management pointer
+flashvar-here   ( -- a- )       Gives current RAM management pointer
-    dictionarystart ( -- a-addr )       Current entry point for dictionary search
+dictionarystart ( -- a- )       Current entry point for dictionary search
 dictionarynext

 jump,           ( Hole-for-Opcode Destination )         Writes an unconditional Jump to a-addr-Destination with the given Bitmask as Opcode into the halfword sized h-addr-Hole
 cjump, 	        ( Hole-for-Opcode Destination Bitmask ) Writes a conditional Jump to a-addr-Destination with the given Bitmask as Opcode into the halfword sized h-addr-Hole
 ```

 Special Words Depending on MCU Capabilities
 -------------------------------------------

 ```
-    c,              ( char -- )         Appends a byte to dictionary.
+c,              ( c -- )         Appends a byte to dictionary.
 NOT AVAILABLE ON ALL MCU’S. Check with ‘ c, or just look in ‘words’.
 halign          ( -- ) 	         Makes Dictionary Pointer even, if uneven.

 eraseflash      ( -- )           Erases everything after — Flash Dictionary — Clears Ram, Restarts Forth.
 Does not erase Mecrisp-Stellaris
-    eraseflashfrom  ( a-addr – )        Starts erasing at this address.
+eraseflashfrom  ( a- -- )        Starts erasing at this address.
 Clears Ram.
 Restarts Forth.
-    flashpageerase  ( a-addr – )        Erase one 1k flash page only.
+flashpageerase  ( a- -- )        Erase one 4 KiB flash page only.
 Take care: No Reset, no dictionary reinitialisation.
-    hflash!         ( u|n a-addr – )    Writes halfword to flash
+hflash!         ( u|n a- -- )    Writes halfword to flash

-    movwmovt,       ( x Register -- )   Generate a movw/movt-Sequence to get x into any given Register.
+movwmovt,       ( x u -- )       Generate a movw/movt-Sequence to get x into any given Register u.
 M3/M4 only
-    registerliteral,    ( x Register -- ) 	Generate shortest possible sequenceto get x into given low Register.
+registerliteral,  ( x u -- ) 	 Generate shortest possible sequenceto get x into given low Register u.
 On M0: A movs-lsls-adds… sequence M3/M4: movs / movs-mvns / movw / movw-movt
 12bitencoding   ( x -- x false | bitmask true )     Can x be encoded as 12-bit immediate ?
 ```

 Flags and Inventory